rolandruales/Login-with-compose/README.md

-Simple Log-in app using Jetpack Compose and Cloud firestore for database
+# Login with Compose
+## Login application for Android OS